finos/htc-grid/docs/development.md

 This section outlines how to develop and deploy a custom application on HTC-Grid.

-At the top level there are 3 main components that need to be developed:
+At the top level, there are 3 main components that need to be developed:

 1. A **client application(s)** that will interact with a deployment of HTC-Grid by submitting tasks and retrieving results.
-2. A **worker lambda function** that will be receiving and executing tasks.
+2. A **worker (lambda) function** that will be receiving and executing tasks.
-3. **Configuration of the HTC-Grid's deployment process** to incorporate all the relevant changes (specifically for the backend worker lambda functions).
+3. **Configuration of the HTC-Grid's deployment process** to incorporate all the relevant changes (specifically for the backend worker functions).

 ## 1. Developing a Client Application